davideschiavone/OpenSource_Physical_Design/README.md

    During the design preparation the technology LEF and cell LEF files are merged together to obtain a `merged.lef` file.
 The LEF file contains information like the layer information, set of design rules, information about each standard cell which is required for place and route.

+   If you want to see the OpenLane configuration files for the synthesis2gds flow, go to opnelane/configurations where you find the TCL scripts

  ### Design Synthesis and Results
    The first step in OpenLANE flow is RTL Synthesis of the design loaded.
 This is done using the following command.